 One of the leading causes that damage your curls is heat damage.
 Heating appliances like flat irons, blow-dryers diminish the moisture from the surface of your hair cuticles, subsequently following a brittle, dry texture, which becomes susceptible to breakage.

-Read: How to recover natural curls from straightening damage
+Read: How to recover curly hair from heat damage.

 Hair breakage and hair loss

 While this may not be immediately noticeable, consistent use of heat on hair makes your hair fragile over time.

 Fragile hair becomes vulnerable to breakage from mechanical styling, and over time you will notice less volume and thinning patches, which look like minor hair loss.

 How To Prevent Burning Your Hair With Straighteners

 Based on a study commissioned by GHD , the optimum temperature to style your hair is 365° F (185° C.)